Usenet: A Dive into Online Discussions

 • Tier-1 Provider +

-Being a Tier-1 provider means that you buy premium bandwidth routes directly from the Internet Service Providers (ISPs) to ensure the fastest possible download speeds.
-Here at Newshosting, we are proud to be a Tier-1 provider.
-We will always do what it takes to ensure our customers get the best Usenet service, speed, and downloads.
+Being a Tier-1 provider means that we buy premium bandwidth routes directly from Internet Service Providers (ISPs) to ensure the fastest possible speeds.
+We will always do what it takes to ensure our customers get the best Usenet service and speed.

 Ready To Get Started With Usenet?